vstokstad/web/src/components/landing/Projects/Project/unseen.md

 title: "The Unseen"

 description: "The Unseen is a first person horror/survival game.
 You enter an underground water treatment facility as a mechanic.
-Equipped only with a standard issue multi-tool with an environment scan functionality you set of to fix the issues all over the plant.
+Equipped with only the standard issue multi-tool you set out to fix the issues all over the plant.
 But something lurks in the shadows."

 video: "https://player.vimeo.com/video/665139150?h=29507d2aad&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479"